tamzi/ReadMe-MasterTemplates/README.md

 ### Roadmap
   🚧 👷‍ ⛏ 👷 🔧️ 🚧
 - [x] Create An Android Projects ReadMe.
+- [x] Create a flutter Projects ReadMe.
 - [x] Create a website ReadMe for Html and css and JS projects.
+- [x] Create a brief ReadMe for the quick ones.
 - [ ] Creat a Scripts ReadMe file for Python, php, js type projects
 - [ ] Create a ReadMe file for IOS projects
+- [ ] Create a ReadMe generator for VSCode
+- [ ] Create a documenation page: [WIP documenation](https://tamzi.github.io/ReadMe-MasterTemplates/)

-I would love to have your help in making  **readMe master templates** better.
+You are welcome to help in making  **readMe master templates** better.

 The project is still very incomplete but under development.
 If there's an [issue](https://github.com/tamzi/ReadMe-MasterTemplates/issues) you'd like to see addressed sooner rather than later: